How to Attract and Retain Young Employees

 Benefits programs like volunteer time off and matched charitable contributions can help an employee feel like their company is socially responsible and mission oriented.
 Allowing employees to decide what causes their company supports helps to increase employee engagement and company loyalty.

-Family benefits
+3. Family benefits

 Because of changing family dynamics and pushed back life milestones, employers need to provide more family-focused benefits.
 The pandemic highlighted a caregiver crisis, but this was already a reality for most.
 Many employees must take care of their children and elderly parents while balancing their job responsibilities.

-Offering programs such as family planning benefits, paid maternity and paternity leave, caregiving benefits, and a flexible schedule can all help families to strike a healthy work-life balance.
+Offering programs such as companion care, family planning benefits, paid maternity and paternity leave, caregiving benefits, and a flexible schedule can all help families to strike a healthy work-life balance.
 These benefits programs can help to reduce employee absenteeism and turnover.
 These benefits can also support employees throughout all phases of their life, attracting and retaining young talent.

 Millennials and Gen Z employees will be the future leaders in the workforce, making them an essential group for any organization.
-Creating a recruitment strategy that attracts these generations should be a top priority, and benefits are an important part of that.
+Creating a recruitment strategy to attract and retain young employees should be a top priority, and benefits are an important part of that.

 Notably, in the eyes of Gen Z and Millennials, a good workplace starts and ends with the type of person at the helm.
 They will choose to stay with transparent and supportive employers who put up benefits programs that align with these young employees' values.